parnurzeal/mcp-micropython/README.md

 # MicroPython Model Context Protocol (MCP) Server SDK

 This project provides a lightweight SDK for building Model Context Protocol (MCP) servers in a MicroPython environment.
-It allows developers to expose custom functionalities (tools) that can be discovered and called by MCP clients, such as AI models or other applications.
+It allows developers to expose custom functionalities (tools), share data (resources), and define prompt templates that can be discovered and utilized by MCP clients, such as AI models or other applications.

-The implementation focuses on the core MCP methods for tool handling (`initialize`, `tools/list`, `tools/call`) and uses a `stdio` (standard input/output) transport layer.
+The implementation focuses on core MCP methods for handling tools (`initialize`, `tools/list`, `tools/call`), resources (`resources/list`, `resources/read`), and prompts (`prompts/list`, `prompts/get`), using a `stdio` (standard input/output) transport layer.

 ## Prerequisites

 - A MicroPython environment (e.g., on a microcontroller like ESP32, Raspberry Pi Pico, or the Unix port of MicroPython).
 - The `uasyncio` library for asynchronous operations.
 - The `ujson` library for JSON parsing and serialization.
+- The `ubinascii` library for base64 encoding (used for binary resources).

 These libraries are typically built into standard MicroPython firmware.